Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * Some more logging for position and vectors, but those are mostly debug information that shouldn't matter for the actual study.

+Here is a video of myself doing the 10 minute task:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/WJ9H1r-tjjA?si=LRXK7RNcCNR2oxgA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Study Results

+Due to time constraints, I could only perform the pre-study and actual study with a small mount of people.

 #### Pre-Study

+For the pre-study, I had two participants, that were given an implementation that had a very different locomotion methode, no cyber-sickness reduction methode and the interaction was done without and portals or other more complex things directly by the controllers.

 #### Study

+For the final study, I had four participants, that were given the final implementation of the locomation and interaction methode and with enabled tunneling vignette.

 #### Results